gbin2265/icingaweb2-module-columnexport/README.md

 See : Support ?columns also for CSV and JSON exports  (https://github.com/Icinga/icingadb-web/issues/1011)

-The idea is that after applying a filter on host/service/hostgroup/servicegroup/..., one can have an additional page where they can choose which columns they want to see in the export.
+The idea is that after applying a filter on host/service/hostgroup/servicegroup/..., that you will be redirected to another page where you can choose which columns you want to include in an export.

 Here is the standard menu expanded with CSV/JSON Column :
 (See also doc installation)